-The vision of the ThreatChase project is to improve cybersecurity capabilities and raise the level of cyber security across the EU with a platform providing protection against phishing.
-We consider that uptake of cybersecurity solutions greatly depends on the data about malicious activities, its accurate analysis, and on providing an open platform for cybersecurity solution adopters.
-The proposed innovative platform will contribute to improved cybersecurity preparedness by offering two services: i) the service of structured data on malicious URLs and domain names used in phishing and ii) the service for phishing mitigation and notification of credentials (email addresses and passwords) stolen for instance as a result of phishing that have appeared in data leaks.
+The ThreatChase project aims to enhance cybersecurity capabilities across the EU by providing an innovative platform to protect against phishing.
+We believe that widespread adoption of cybersecurity solutions greatly depends on data about malicious activities, its accurate analysis, and the availability of an open platform for cybersecurity solution adopters.
+This project will contribute to improved cybersecurity preparedness by offering two key services:

-The use of an open data platform will significantly contribute to the market uptake and dissemination of innovative cybersecurity solutions along the following lines:
+The open data platform will play a pivotal role in accelerating the adoption and spread of innovative cybersecurity solutions in the following ways:

 ORANGE Polska SA is a leader on the Polish market of fixed telephony, Internet, and data transmission.
 As the only operator, it offers comprehensive telecommunications solutions available throughout the country.
 Cybersecurity is one of key areas continuously developed in OPL.
 OPL CERT has already been operating for 25 years and it provides cybersecurity services to a wide range of customers protecting them against identified modern cyberthreats (DDoS, malware, phishing, applications vulnerabilities).